gordon-rennie/refined-article/article.md

          |FROM accounts
          |WHERE account_number=$accountNumber
          |""".stripMargin
-      .query[Account]  // seamless conversion of the query result to an Account!
+      .query[Account]
       .option
       .transact(transactor)
   }
 }
 ```

-When we read and write our entities using refinement types then we can have confidence in the format of our persisted data, with benefits in reasoning about it.
+Reading and writing our entities using refinement gives confidence in the format of our persisted data, and I prefer this approach — which keeps the details and validation in our application logic — over adding constraints in the database.

-### Other `refined` Integrations
+#### Other `refined` Integrations

 When writing microservices, I enjoy using refinement types throughout the entire application: from loading configuration, receiving requests, querying the database and publishing events.
-My validation code is baked-in for free, my types have descriptive names, and the code becomes much easier to reason about — no longer do I look at a `String` and wonder “has it been validated at this stage of the control flow?
-Do we permit unpadded account numbers?”.
+My validation code is baked-in for free, my types have descriptive names, and the code becomes much easier to reason about — no longer do I look at a `String` and wonder, “has it been validated at this stage of the control flow?
+Do we permit unpadded account numbers?
+Can this comment field be an empty string?” — the answer is right there in the type definition.

-I’ve described JSON and SQL examples, but these are just scratching the surface of the available `refined` support in the Scala ecosystem:
+My examples above covered JSON and SQL examples, but these are just scratching the surface of the available `refined` support in the Scala ecosystem:

 * **JSON**: [spray-json](https://index.scala-lang.org/typeness/spray-json-refined), [Play](https://github.com/kwark/play-refined), [argonaut](https://index.scala-lang.org/alexarchambault/argonaut-shapeless)
 * **SQL**: [doobie](https://github.com/tpolecat/doobie), [slick](https://github.com/kwark/slick-refined)